nflux/Shiva/shiva/docs/Getting-Started.md

 git clone https://github.com/nflux/Control-Tasks/
 ```

-It's highly recommended that you install a Virtual Environment,
+It's highly recommended that you create a new virtual environment for the project,

 ```bash
 python -m venv shiva_env